 Research Summary

-The interdisciplinary work in the Gustavsson research group is focused on the development and application of 3D single-molecule tracking and super-resolution imaging throughout mammalian cells.
-The Gustavsson research group strives to gain detailed information about cellular nanoscale structure, dynamics, and molecular mechanisms by designing innovative and versatile imaging tools and analysis algorithms.
-The goal of this research is to improve our understanding of cellular function and pathogenesis to answer biophysical and biomedical questions related to aging and cancer.
+The Gustavsson research group strives to gain detailed information about cellular nanoscale structures, dynamics, and molecular mechanisms by designing and applying innovative and versatile imaging tools.
+The goal of their research is to improve our understanding of cellular function and pathogenesis by answering biophysical and biomedical questions related to multiple diseases, including laminopathies and cancers.

 Biography